Alltagsküche

 - 10

-Heat the oil in a frying pan and sear the bratwursts over high heat on all sides until browned.
+Heat the maize oil in a frying pan and brown the bratwursts over medium to medium-high heat on all sides.

 - 11

-Reduce the heat and cook the sausages gently for about 10 minutes, turning occasionally.
+Reduce the heat and cook the sausages gently for about 10 minutes, turning occasionally, until evenly browned and cooked through without splitting or drying out.

 - 12

-Dice the bacon and fry in 10 g butter until crisp.
+Dice the bacon and fry it in a separate pan with the remaining 10 g butter until crisp.

 - 13